Skip to content

 Do you notice praise and criticisms coming in at the same time?
 And don’t you agree that communication or the lack thereof is a major part of your client’s project outcome?
 How hard have you had to bite your tongue when it’s clear that the miscommunication is what’s messing things up and not your skill level?

-6 responses to “The Good, The Bad, and the Mediocre”
+6 thoughts on “The Good, The Bad, and the Mediocre”

 Just curious, but are the majority of your clients men? 🙂